vezel-dev/ton/doc/index.md

 # Home

+{% hint style="warning" %}
+This is currently in-development vaporware.
+{% endhint %}

 **TON** (Tree Object Notation) is a modern data language featuring two dialects:
 One for programmatic generation of data, and a static subset for safe data interchange.